shaun-wild/kustom/README.md

 #### Everything is an expression!
 In Kustom, every statement is an expression, meaning the syntax is very fluid and intuitive.

-#### Turning Complete
+#### Turing Complete
 You can do everything in Kustom that you can do in Java, Node, Kotlin (etc)

 #### Multiplatform
 Kustom can be ran on any platform where the interpreter is present.

 #### Untyped
 Types are restrictive!
-Kustom has no strict typing
+Kustom has no strict typing.

 ## Syntax